Semiclassical inequalities for Dirichlet and Neumann Laplacians on convex domains: Introduction and main results

 The basic \emph{asymptotic result} in the regime $r_{\rm in}(\Omega)\sqrt\lambda\lesssim 1$ is Theorem \ref{thm: Asymptotics degenerating convex sets}, where we discover a partially semiclassical limit.
 We refer to the beginning of Section \ref{sec:asymptoticscollapsing} for a more detailed explanation of the mechanism behind our proof.

 A crucial idea, related to our asymptotic analysis, that we would like to mention is that of \emph{dimensional reduction}.
 For instance, in the case of spaghetti-like degeneration a single dimension disappears and we are left with a $(d-1)$-dimensional set (essentially the cross-section of the original $d$-dimensional set).
 More generally, in the setting of Theorem \ref{thm: Asymptotics degenerating convex sets} $(d-m)$-directions may disappear and an $m$-dimensional set remains.
 We observe that such a loss of $d-m$ directions comes accompanied by an increase of $\gamma$ by $\frac{d-m}{2}$.
 One of the ideas behind our proofs of Theorems~\ref{thm: Main conclusions gamma_d} and \ref{thm: shape optimization convex} is that it is unfavorable to loose more than a single dimension.
-Whether or not one dimension is lost or not, depends on the details of the problem; see for instance the two different cases in Theorems \ref{thm: Main conclusions gamma_d} or in \ref{thm: shape optimization convex} that essentially come from this dichotomy.

 Some of these results can be understood from the point of view of compactness of sequences of convex sets.
-The basic compactness theorem here is Blaschke's selection theorem.
 Loss of compactness can be characterized in terms of the asymptotic behavior of the semiaxes of the corresponding John ellipsoids.
 Two facts about bounded convex sets $\Omega\subset\R^d$ that we will use frequently in our analysis of sequences of convex sets are the inequalities

 see, for instance,~\cite{LarsonJST}.

 With the exception of the question of whether P\'olya's conjecture holds within the class of convex sets, our Theorems \ref{thm: Extended range of semiclassical ineq Dir}, \ref{thm: Extended range of semiclassical ineq Neu}, \ref{thm: Main conclusions gamma_d} and \ref{thm: shape optimization convex} provide a rather complete picture in the setting of convex sets.
 To which extent analogues of these theorems hold without the convexity assumption remains a formidable \emph{open problem}.